jagriti2pandey/Assignment2/README.md

 .
 .
 .
-you can refer the basic questions on this topica and find the code here.
+refer the basic questions on this topica and find the code here.
 Thankyou.